jiecui/AttentionDeepMIL/README.md

 Note
 ----

 This fork contains updates to the original codebase to ensure compatibility with PyTorch Lightning versions 2.6 and above.
+Validation and early stopping features have been added to enhance model training and evaluation.

+In command line, type `python main.py --help` to see all available options.

 Overview
 --------